Workseed survive a bear market

 • Higher employee loyalty.
 Individualized and meaningful upskilling opportunities commit employees to their organization.
 This is increasingly important when employee stress and uncertainty soar.

-Not only is e-learning flexible and cost-effective, it is also measurable.
+Not only is digital learning flexible and cost-effective, it is also measurable.
 It is easy for the HR department to understand what works and what doesn’t, and develop training materials accordingly.

 It is easy to follow individual employees or aggregate learner data by department, function, or other factor.
 HR can design more individualized support and training.